-Step 5: Final Decision
+Step 4: Final Decision

-At the conclusion of Step 3 or Step 4 above, as determined by the discretion of the President, the President shall issue a written decision on the grievance to all parties involved within seven (7) working days of the meeting with the student.
+At the conclusion of Step 3 above, as determined by the discretion of the President, the President shall issue a written decision on the grievance to all parties involved within ten (10) working days of the meeting with the student.
 The decision of the President is final and not subject to further appeal.